Comparison

 LexMotus vs. PracticePanther

 PracticePanther offers solid case management with good integrations, including DocuSign, QuickBooks, and calendar sync.
-Its workflow automation is template-based — you can automate task creation on stage changes, which is useful but limited compared to LexMotus’s event-driven automation engine that can fire on any domain event with condition-based logic.
+Its workflow automation is template-based — you can automate task creation on stage changes, which is useful but not the same as statute-based deadline chains with escalation and a full settlement lifecycle.

 PracticePanther has no AI capabilities, no PI-specific modules, and no trust accounting beyond basic tracking.
-LexMotus provides everything PracticePanther does, plus AI document intelligence, purpose-built PI workflows, IOLTA compliance, and a granular permission system with full audit logging.
+LexMotus provides PI-specific modules, immutable trust accounting, AI document intelligence, and granular role-based permissions with full audit logging.
+PracticePanther remains a strong generalist with different trade-offs.

 Ready to see the difference?